Bearbrick

-Bearbrick (rendered Be@rbrick) is a collectible toy designed and produced by the Japanese company MediCom Toy Incorporated.
+Bearbrick (rendered BE@RBRICK) is a brand of collectible designer toys designed and produced by the Japanese company MediCom Toy Incorporated.
 The name is derived from the fact that the figure is a cartoon-style representation of a bear and that it is a variation of MediCom's Kubrick design.
 The at sign in the place of the letter a is a visual device that is a part of the Bearbrick brand, and as such, a trademark of MediCom Toy.

 The figure is an anthropomorphized bear with an extremely simplified form and a pot belly.
 Each plastic figure features nine parts (widely referred to as tools in the toy industry): head, torso, hips, arms, hands, and legs; These nine tools allow eight points of articulation: swivel head, swivel waist, ball joint arms, swivel wrists, and ball joint legs.

 Releases

 The first figure was released 27 May 2001 as a free gift to visitors of the World Character Convention 12 in Tokyo.
 Since then Bearbricks have been released in several different sizes using a variety of materials, including wood, felt, and glow-in-the-dark plastic.

 The standard size is seven centimeters high, and these figures are referred to as 100% Bearbricks.
 Other Bearbricks are named for their size relative to the standard: 50% are four centimeters high, 70% are five centimeters high, 400% are 28 centimeters high, and 1000% are 70 centimeters high.
 A 200% size chogokin Bearbrick has also been produced standing 14 centimeters tall.
 A 150% size "Bearbrick Light" has also been produced in 2012, standing 10.5 centimeters tall with a key chain on its head.

 For the 100% size, they have four different styles; the SEVEN ANS 200000000 parts which can all be separated; an 'unbreakable' 100%, launched from Series 14 in 2007; a new kind of 'BB bearbrick', launched for kids in 2008, on which all the parts cannot be separated, but the look is a bit different with four screws on the back of the bearbrick.

 Bearbricks differ from their predecessor Kubricks, in that each series includes 18 figures in different themes, which are constant from series to series: